nukrobzero/register-system/README.md

 ## Features

-- Send Email after register success
+- Genarate QRCode and send Email after register success
 - Scan QRCode From camera in web browser and send data to google sheets
 - Show list data register from google sheets
 - Can Print and checkin